The 21 Best Things To Do in Bucharest, Romania

 Fountain show at Piata Unirii - one of the best things to do in Bucharest

-BTrip also offer an Old Town Legends and Stories tour, which runs daily at 10.30am.
+BTrip also offer an Old Town Legends and Stories tour, which runs daily at 10.30 AM and 6:00 PM.
 Our guide, Ciprian, was captivating and extremely passionate about Romanian history, which made the tours both fun and informative.

-Another great option is to join one of the Walkabout tours.
-Their first tour is ‘The Story of Bucharest’, which runs daily at 10.30am and visits some of the most significant places in the city.
+Another great option is to join one of the Walkabout Tours.
+Their first tour is ‘The Story of Bucharest’, which runs daily at 10.30 AM and 6:00 PM and visits some of the most significant places in the city.

 Although these tours are free, tips and donations are always very welcome as a signal of your appreciation.
-If you enjoy the tours we recommend making at least a small donation if you have the money to do so.
+If you enjoy the tours, we recommend making a small donation if you have the means to do so.
+Alternatively, you’ll also find a great selection of paid walking tours that can easily be booked online.

 Group walking tour of the city - one of many incredible things to do in Bucharest